 This addiction means that glutamine starvation or glutamine inhibitors can restrict the growth of aggressive Medullablastoma (MBs) and this was demonstrated in MB tumours in mice.
 Additionally, Dr Niklison-Chirou found that a glutamine restricted diet improved the effect of chemotherapy treatment for MB in these mice.

-Deciphering the processes underlying p73-driven metabolic adaptation in MB cells, has the potential to uncover key factors allowing cancer cells to adapt and survive under metabolic stresses such as low oxygen environment and nutrient starvation and this research will help to lay the basis for the discovery of new biomarkers for drug targeting.
+Understanding how p73 changes the metabolism in MB cells, has the potential to uncover key factors allowing cancer cells to adapt and survive under metabolic stresses such as low oxygen environment and nutrient starvation and this research will help to lay the basis for the discovery of new disease characteristics for drug targeting.

 Dr Niklison-Chirou was awarded a Paul O’Gorman Fellowship through Children with Cancer UK, a personal award intended to develop a researcher’s career in childhood cancer.
 Following the end of this award, Dr Niklison-Chirou will take up a lecturer post in University of Bath, where she will continue her research into medulloblastoma tumours.